ESQVR/FMDatasport/README.md

 ```
 This example command:
 - records sample data
-- saves it to the file `/sessions/output.txt`
+- saves to the file `./sessions/output.txt`
 - for 30 seconds total

 ## 2. Playback saved telemetry data with fmdoplayer